|

 bones; "the dogs' bones"

-D. Although commonly seen, it is not correct to use
+D. Although commonly seen, it is not necessary to use

-an apostrophe after an acronym.
-So CDs and DVDs but not CD's and DVD's
+an apostrophe for plural acronyms.
+So CDs and DVDs but not CD's and DVD's.

 So the two simple uses become slightly qualified, which muddies